adzza/solana-trade-bot/README.md

 This bot includes two examples:
 1. Using HTTP requests for fetching data.
-2. Using faster, more efficient WebSocket streams from Solana Tracker.
+2. Using faster, more efficient WebSocket streams from Solana Tracker (this is a paid option via Solana Tracker.

 ---